abarchi/git-continuous/Branching/README.md

 myfile.txt | 1 +
  1 files changed, 1 insertions(+), 0 deletions(-)
 ```

+Look at your git logs and see if "my-issue-3" branch history commit still exist or not ? ;)

 Go see myfile.txt and check if the content is the same as the non fast-forward merge from the last merge.